 - illness resulting in an inability to complete the form

-It is advised that you request an extension if you believe that you may not make the initial deadline.
+It is advised that you request an extension as soon as you can if you believe that you may not make the initial deadline.

 What is additional evidence?

 Additional evidence (or "further medical evidence") is really important when claiming PIP.
-A GP is often the first port of call for people claiming PIP, but they're not the only source of information.
-Non-medical professionals often know much more about the claimant’s daily life.
+A GP is often the first person people will ask when gathering evidence for PIP, but they are not the only source of information.
+Non-medical professionals often know much more about the daily life of someone they support.
 Therefore you should list both medical and non-medical professionals as sources of evidence on the claim form.
-Sufficient evidence will support the claim, and may spare a face-to-face assessment; as the health professional may be able to make a recommendation based upon the evidence alone.
+Providing enough evidence will support your claim, and may mean you don’t need to have a face-to-face assessment - as the health professional may be able to make a recommendation based upon the evidence alone.

 Official guidance states that you should only submit evidence that you currently have available.
-However, you may be able to ask people, such as a support worker, teacher or nurse, to simply write a brief letter to submit with their claim.
-If possible, it's recommended that you find useful additional evidence as early as possible.
+However, you may be able to ask people like a support worker, teacher or nurse, to simply write a brief letter to submit with your claim.
+If possible, it's recommended that you start collecting your additional evidence as early as possible.

-While most evidence will be free to source, some professionals may charge.
-The DWP will not reimburse any costs incurred in obtaining evidence.
-To avoid paying for evidence you should list those charging for evidence on the claim form for the DWP to contact themselves, instead of you contacting directly.
-If you have been in receipt of DLA, it's likely that you will already have evidence in your existing file.
-To reuse this evidence, you must tell the DWP when making the initial claim.
-The DWP do not always ask about this, so you should proactively ask themselves.
+Most evidence will be free for you to access, but some professionals may charge.
+The DWP will not reimburse any costs you pay when collecting evidence.
+To avoid paying for evidence you should list those charging for evidence on the claim form for the DWP to contact themselves, instead of you contacting them directly.

 - diary sheets